 Prince George’s County, Maryland is a diverse and multicultural community bordering the eastern edges of our Nation’s Capital.
 The Prince George’s County Fire and Emergency Medical Services Department responded to a total of over 135,000 calls for service last year.

-The Office of Emergency Management (OEM) coordinates the County’s response to natural and man-made disasters.
-OEM is responsible for emergency preparedness, coordination of response and recovery activities, and mitigation planning.
-OEM is the County’s liaison with local, state, and federal officials in all aspects of emergency management.
+The Prince George’s County Office of Homeland Security and Emergency Management (OHSEM) coordinates the County’s response to natural and man-made disasters.
+OHSEM is responsible for emergency preparedness, coordination of response and recovery activities, and mitigation planning.
+OHSEM is the County’s liaison with local, state, and federal officials in all aspects of emergency management.

 The Montgomery County Department of Police located in Montgomery County, Maryland, includes approximately 1,300 sworn officers and approximately 700 support personnel.